feassis/Test-Auto-Battle/README.md

 Warnings:

 1- Fix - change variable placement: CharacterClass playerCharacterClass at Program.cs, is never used, and the reason for that is that it is useless, since this info is should be part of variable Character PlayerCharacter, because class should be under Character class domaim.
-2- Fix - Using GetRandomInt - GetRandomInt was not being used - since the enemy and player "random" initial position was not random I've just changed to be random by creating a auxiliary method to return a valid random number
+2- Fix - Using GetRandomInt - GetRandomInt was not being used - since the enemy and player "random" initial position was not random.
-3- Fix - Variable definition hiding class variable - Fixing Player Current Location was never used.
+I've just changed to be random by creating a auxiliary method to return a valid random number 3- Fix - Variable definition hiding class variable - Fixing Player Current Location was never used.
 At AlocatePlayerCharacter() a new variable was being created with the same name and type making it alocate player to a local variable position.
 4- Fix - change placement of return statement- Return statement was at wrong postion at Character.cs.StartTurn(), chaged its position to after battleField is draw

 ## Step 1 - Removing Compilation Errors From Standard Project (PR Link: https://github.com/feassis/Test-Auto-Battle/pull/1)